Eradication of Tuberculosis

 • Ensuring the provision of specialized technical support to the Member States and partners jointly with WHO regional and country offices, catalyzing change, and building sustainable capacity;

 • Monitoring and reporting on the status of the TB epidemic.
-And reporting progress in financing and implementation of the response at global, regional and country levels.
+And reporting progress in financing and implementing the response at global, regional, and country levels.

-This is blog has been submitted by the faculty of IMPACT PARAMEDICAL & HEALTH INSTITUTE (IPHI).
+This blog has been submitted by the faculty of the IMPACT PARAMEDICAL & HEALTH INSTITUTE (IPHI).

 Recommended For You